 None of this was meant to cast a shadow over the critical and viewer success of DEADWOOD, merely that the laudits surrounding it and many other shows often mistake complicated for complex.
 It’s been a personal gripe of mine for years.

-To elaborate on this, I’ll take two shows that I’ve watched over the years, one already over and one still running.
-Both shows received, or are receiving, excellent reviews and I personally enjoy both very much.
-None of this is about me hating or even disliking either of these shows.
+To elaborate on this, I’ll take a show that I’ve watched over the years, one that received excellent reviews and that I personally enjoyed very much, MAD MEN.
+None of this is about me hating or even disliking this show.
 When I dislike a show, I usually bail somewhere in the first season.
-That was never the case with these two.
-I chose them specifically because while I do find them captivating and full of potential, I am, as Rod says, cumulatively disappointed by the busyness of both, a busyness that almost insures that their potential is only spottily realized in between hailstorms of battering complications.
-But I also chose them because they stand in contrast to each other in how they incorporate the busyness into the story.
+That was never the case here.
+I chose it specifically because while I found it enjoyable and full of potential, I was, as Rod says, disappointed by the busyness of its storytelling, a busyness that almost insured its potential was only spottily realized in between hailstorms of battering complications.

 The problem that MAD MEN encountered was the same problem encountered by virtually every tv show that ever makes it past the pilot: No one knows when it’s going to end.
 It could be a hit, a bomb, or a network placeholder that gains steam late and stays on another ten years.
 As such, MAD MEN, again, like most shows, has a one season first act and a one season third act, both surrounding a second act that runs as long as the show is profitable and the lead actors agree to keep resigning their contracts.
 In this case, that was five seasons.
 And stretching out a second act five times longer than the surrounding acts is almost always a spectacular way to become aimless, and needlessly complicated, until someone decides to just end the damn thing.